 Created between Vesuvius and the Phlegraean Fields, in a volcanic area that has been active for at least 47 Ka BP, the Bay of Naples has been inhabited since Paleolithic times when tectonic phenomena shaped a morphology congenial to animal and plant life.
 At its founding, Neapolis could accommodate between 15,000 and 20,000 inhabitants and their needs were met by numerous springs that flowed within the perimeter of the city walls.
 While right outside it, rivers and lakes allowed abundant harvests.

 – Campania Felice by Camillo Pellegrino

-Naples represents a hybrid typology city that combines both north European and Mediterranean characteristics.
-Several cultural and formal layers, since the Greek-Roman time to the postmodern neo-kitch, are recognizable in the city: The antique centre with its “ippodameo” masterplan based on “cardi” and “decumani”, the medieval city with its districts (borghi) and castles, the several urban expansions, the neo-classical edifices (first classical style expression after the discovery of Pompeii), the fascist visions such as the “Mostra d’ Oltremare”, the uncontrolled urban speculation after world war II, and the Kenzo Tange urban masterplan extension.
+Naples represents a hybrid typology city that combines both North European and Mediterranean characteristics.
+Several formal and cultural layers are recognizable in the city, from the Greek-Roman times to the postmodern neo-kitsch: The antique center with its “ippodameo” masterplan based on “cardi” and “decumani,” the medieval town with its districts (Borghi) and castles, the several urban expansions, the neo-classical edifices (the first classical style-expression after the discovery of Pompeii), the fascist visions such as the “Mostra d’ Oltremare,” the uncontrolled urban speculation after world war II and finally, the Kenzo Tange masterplan extension.

-Cool City Lab provides:
+Cool City Lab Proposed Activities: